encode/django-rest-framework/docs/api-guide/relations.md

 Doing so reduces the amount of hidden 'magic' that `ModelSerializer` provides, makes the behavior of the field more clear, and ensures that it is trivial to move between using the `ModelSerializer` shortcut, or using fully explicit `Serializer` classes.

+## Customizing the HTML display

+The built-in `__str__` method of the model will be used to generate string representations of the objects used to populate the `choices` property.
+These choices are used to populate select HTML inputs in the browsable API.

+To provide customized representations for such inputs, override `display_value()` of a `RelatedField` subclass.
+This method will receive a model object, and should return a string suitable for representing it.
+For example:

+    class TrackPrimaryKeyRelatedField(serializers.PrimaryKeyRelatedField):
+        def display_value(self, instance):
+            return 'Track: %s' % (instance.title)

 ## Reverse relations

 Note that reverse relationships are not automatically included by the `ModelSerializer` and `HyperlinkedModelSerializer` classes.
 To include a reverse relationship, you must explicitly add it to the fields list.
 For example: